sezuan/pony-tutorial/capabilities/trust-boundary.md

 ## Example of use

-On the [Pony sandbox](http://sandbox.ponylang.org), we are compiling and executing arbitrary code that users input.
+On the [Ponyhof](http://ponyhof.ponylang.org), we are compiling and executing arbitrary code that users input.
 That could be dangerous.
 So we limit the use of the C FFI to the `time` package.
 We don't allow access to the file system, or to the network, or anything else dangerous.